Zebra Cached State Database Implementation

 .

-Other structures are encoded using IntoDisk
+Other structures are encoded using custom IntoDisk

 /FromDisk